-Existing trails are accessed by two neighborhood trailheads, one at SW Gabbert Road and one at SW 33rd Street.
-The trailhead at SW Gabbert Road is at a gated gravel reservoir maintenance road.
-At SW 33rd Street, the existing sidewalk on the north side of SW 33rd transitions to an unpaved trail into the site.
+Existing trails are accessed by two neighborhood trailheads, one at Southwest Gabbert Road and one at Southwest 33rd Street.
+The trailhead at Gabbert Road is at a gated gravel reservoir maintenance road.
+At 33rd Street, the existing sidewalk on the north side of the street transitions to an unpaved trail.
 There are Metro natural area signs, but no amenities at either trailhead.

-A public access easement at SW 37th Terrace, is currently used by neighbors, and by the City to maintain stormwater infrastructure.
-The City also periodically accesses stormwater infrastructure to the south of SW Gabbert Road.
-Access to the Gresham Butte Saddle Trail is provided off of SE Meadow Court.
-From SE Meadow Court, there is also a City-owned access lot that connects to the natural area, but no trail connection exists.
-In addition, from the Gresham Butte Saddle Trail, people access existing trails on the south side of Gabbert Butte via a trail along Gresham right-of-way to the top of the butte.
+A public access easement at Southwest 37th Terrace is currently used by neighbors and by the City of Gresham to maintain stormwater infrastructure.
+The City also periodically accesses stormwater infrastructure from Southwest Gabbert Road.
+The Gresham Butte Saddle Trail is accessed from Southeast Meadow Court.
+From Meadow Court, there is also a City-owned access lot that connects to the natural area, but no trail connection exists.

+In addition, from the Gresham Butte Saddle Trail, people access existing trails on the south side of Gabbert Butte via a trail along City of Gresham right-of-way to the top of the butte.
 Although this route is used commonly, connecting to the water tower maintenance road requires passing through several hundred feet of private property at the top of the butte.
-Private property has "no trespassing" signs at the end of the south right-of-way, but not at the north right-of-way.
+The private property has "no trespassing" signs at the end of the south right-of-way, but not at the north right-of-way.

-Regner water reservoir

 Infrastructure

 Regner water reservoir

-On the northeast side of the site, there is an existing fenced drinking water reservoir that is accessed from SE Regner Road via an existing driveway.
+On the northeast side of the site, there is an existing fenced drinking water reservoir that is accessed from Southeast Regner Road via an existing driveway.
 The areas within the fence and around the tank are paved.
 Beyond the fence is a maintained lawn that extends uphill from the tank.
 There is an opportunity to convert this lawn area to shrub habitat.
-Along with driveway access, the reservoir has utility connections to SE Regner Road.
+Along with driveway access, the reservoir has utility connections to Regner Road.

 Gabbert water reservoir

 At the top of the butte there is a second Gabbert water reservoir.
 The approximately 1-acre taxlot containing the water tower is entirely fenced and maintained with a mown lawn.
-There are three underground water supply lines that connect to the water tower: one that follows the gravel access road, another following the existing trail connection to SW 33rd Street, and the third heading north towards the Saddle Trail junction.
+There are three underground water supply lines that connect to the water tower: one that follows the gravel access road, another following the existing trail connection to Southwest 33rd Street, and the third heading north towards the Saddle Trail junction.
 Any amenities and restoration activities at Gabbert Butte should consider these utility corridors.
-Utilities Additionally, utilities (water, sewer, power, and communications) are available within the road right-of-way in areas where residential development has occurred including SE Regner Road, SW Towle Avenue and adjacent neighborhoods.
-Zoning The site is zoned low density residential (7 units per acre).
-Much of the site is covered by the Habitat Conservation Area overlay and the entire site is covered by the Hillside Physical Constraint overlay.
-Site development will need to address these City of Gresham code requirements.